-Tricare Young Adult is an option for unmarried, adult children who have "aged out" of regular Tricare coverage.
+Tricare Young Adult is an option for military service members' unmarried, adult children ages 21-26 who have "aged out" of regular Tricare coverage.
 The plan provides comprehensive medical and pharmacy benefits.
-Tricare young adult can be purchased by eligible children ages 21 - 26.

 You may qualify to purchase Tricare Young Adult if you're:

 - A dependent of a Tricare-eligible uniformed service sponsor

 - At least age 21 but not yet 26 years old.
 (If you're enrolled in a full course of study at an approved institution of higher learning and your sponsor provides more than half of your financial support, you aren't eligible for Tricare Young Adult until age 23 or upon graduation, whichever comes first.
 Prior to that, you are eligible for Tricare Prime or Select.)

 - Not eligible to enroll in an employer-sponsored health plan based on your own employment